What Can You Do with a Healthcare Associate's Degree? Examining 3 Career Options

 Medical admin assistants can be found in most of the same healthcare facilities as MAs—clinics and other ambulatory healthcare locations as well as hospitals.
 In smaller locations, these professionals might be relied upon for a wider variety of duties.

-“If a medical administrative assistant is employed at a smaller, private clinic, they may perform a wide variety of roles including checking in/out patients, billing aspects and even office management responsibilities,” says Dr. Jeremy Barthels, department chair at Rasmussen College.
+“If a medical administrative assistant is employed at a smaller, private clinic, they may perform a wide variety of roles including checking in/out patients, billing aspects and even office management responsibilities,” says Dr. Jeremy Barthels, department chair at Rasmussen University.

 What skills do medical administrative assistants need?